Showing posts with label Wool. Show all posts

 Monday, June 16, 2025

-At Rongo, Rupsho, with Aba Chamchot Tashi le, 79, and Ama Urgain Dolma le.
+At Rongo, Rupsho, with Chamchot Tashi, 79, and Urgain Dolma.

 According to Aba Tashi, in earlier times, Pashmina did not hold the high value it commands today.
 Any small amount of Pashmina available was traditionally offered to the monasteries.
 A monk, known as a Leesee, would visit Rongo in the fourth or fifth month, specifically tasked with counting the Pashmina goats.
 An equivalent number of rounded Pashmina balls would then be offered to him.
 It was much later that Pashmina began to gain its current worth.
 The annual visit of the Leesee monk to Rongo, and this tradition, ceased approximately 30 years ago.